HPCL-micros/bebop_flocking/bebop_code/README.md

 ```
 ### SD card image
 Dowload from http://pan.baidu.com/s/1i4PlIT3 .
 It is a good choice to write the SD card image to your SD card with Win32DiskImager.
-Then just turn on the Raspberry PI with the SD card. \
+Then just turn on the Raspberry PI with the SD card and everthing is set. \
 This image contains Ubuntu Mate with ROS and our code.
 The image is generated from our uav0.
 For other uavs, just change the ip address in file ~/.bashrc and ~/catkin_ws/env.sh.
 The user name and password are both `pi`. \
 Note that the system is configured to connect our wifi automatically after booting, so you can not select a wifi network.
 You may wish to edit /etc/network/interfaces to change this setting.
 ```